 Today's modern military is clearly in some sort of transition.
 Our warfighting communities of practice are frustrated for varied reasons and have little to commend regarding recent conflict outcomes or the near-term prospects of extending existing efforts.
 Yet beyond this point, we tend to diverge on the exact problem(s) and how the military profession ought to navigate out of this funk.
-This dissonance creates debate on why things have become so disappointing for the most technologically advanced, well-trained, and educated professional military professionals why-despite advanced technology and sophisticated professional development and training-our military forces are increasingly fragile and impotent in security applications beyond immediate or localized tactical contexts.
+This dissonance creates debate on why things have become so disappointing for the most technologically advanced, well-trained, and educated professional military force in history.
+This book attempts to frame for serious military professionals why-despite advanced technology and sophisticated professional development and training-our military forces are increasingly fragile and impotent in security applications beyond immediate or localized tactical contexts.